deweylab/CellO/README.md

 The Python package dependencies are described in ``requirements.txt``.
 This package uses Kallisto to create feature vectors from a raw RNA-seq reads and must also be installed.

-To download the pre-build Kallisto reference and pre-trained classifiers, run the command:
+To download the pre-built Kallisto reference and pre-trained classifiers, run the command:

 ``bash download_resources.sh``